The Safest and Most Dangerous Places in Blue Springs, MO: Crime Maps and Statistics

 Is Blue Springs, MO Safe?

-The D+ grade indicates that the rate of crime is slightly higher than that of the average US city.
-Blue Springs ranks in the 30th percentile for safety, meaning it is safer than 30% of cities but less safe than 70%.
-This analysis applies only to Blue Springs's official city boundaries.
+The D+ overall grade blends the violent, property, and other grades shown above into one measure, set against the average US city, where Blue Springs's combined rate is slightly higher than the norm.
+Blue Springs sits in the 30th percentile, ahead of 30% of cities and behind 70%.
+The grade covers only Blue Springs's official city boundaries.
 See the table below for nearby cities.

-The crime rate in Blue Springs is 31.85 per 1,000 residents in the typical year.
-Blue Springs Residents generally consider the southwest part of the city to be the safest.
-Your chance of being a victim of crime in Blue Springs varies by neighborhood - ranging from 1 in 17 in the central neighborhoods to 1 in 43 in the southwest.
+The overall crime rate in Blue Springs is 31.85 per 1,000 residents in a typical year.
+Residents generally consider the southwest part of the city the safest.
+Your chance of being a victim ranges from 1 in 17 in the central neighborhoods to 1 in 43 in the southwest.

-When looking at total crime counts (rather than per capita rates), the northwest parts of Blue Springs, MO see the most incidents - about 345 per year.
-In contrast, the southwest part of the city has the fewest, with approximately 61 crimes annually.
+Counting total incidents instead of per-capita rates, the northwest parts of Blue Springs, MO report the most crime, about 345 cases per year.
+The southwest part reports the fewest, around 61 per year.

 The Cost of Crime™ in Blue Springs, MO

-The total projected cost of crime in Blue Springs for 2025 is $29,655,918.
-This translates to approximately $448 per resident and $1,182 per household.
-On average, crime-related costs account for 1.1% of the median household income in Blue Springs.
-These figures reflect only tangible costs, which include the following:
+Across all crime types, the projected cost of crime in Blue Springs for 2025 is $29,655,918, about $448 per resident and $1,182 per household.
+That equals 1.1% of the median household income.
+These figures cover tangible costs, which include:

 1. Criminal justice system costs (law enforcement, courts, and imprisonment): 55.3%